moroen/IKEA-Tradfri-plugin/README.md

 To get domoticz to recognize changed states (using IKEA-remote, app or any other way of switching lights), observe changes must be enabled in the plugin-settings page and a reasonable polling intervall specified.

 ### Upgrading from previous version of the plugin and adapter
-After upgrading to the laster version, restart domoticz and on the hardware-page, select the IKEA-Plugin, change the IP from the previous address (IKEA-Gateway) to the host running the adapter, and update.
+After upgrading to the lastest version, make sure to configure the adapter as described above.

+Then restart domoticz and on the hardware-page, select the IKEA-Plugin, change the IP from the previous address (IKEA-Gateway) to the host running the adapter, and press "Update".

 ## Docker Installation